wheelroom/wheelroom/packages/boilerplate/README.md

   }
 ```

-Note the graphql fragments.
+Note the GraphQL fragments.
 They start with ... and refer to the fragments we
 created a few steps back.
 The
 [jaccomeijer-nl](https://github.com/jaccomeijer/jaccomeijer-nl) site contains a
 full example on what is possible here.